uber/nebula.gl/docs/api-reference/modes/overview.md

   - Default: `(distance) => parseFloat(distance).toFixed(2) + units`

 - `measurementCallback` (Function, optional)

   - Function to call as measurements are calculated
   - Default: `undefined`

+- `centerTooltipsOnLine` (Boolean, optional)

+  - If true, the measurement tooltips appear on the middle of their respective line segments rather than at the end
+  - Default: `false`

 ## [MeasureAreaMode](https://github.com/uber/nebula.gl/blob/master/modules/edit-modes/src/lib/measure-area-mode.ts)